Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Handling noisy measurement data

 \section{Handling noisy measurement data}

-In this section, we consider the situation where the measurements in $\dataset$ are infected by measurement noise.
-We want to highlight that there are direct data-driven LPV control methods available in the literature that can handle noise, e.g.,~\cite{MillerSznaier2022, verhoek2024decoupling}.
-These methods, however, consider the problem of finding a controller that stabilize all the systems that could have generated $\dataset$, reminiscent to a set-membership approach.
-The method we present in this section is focused on \emph{measurement noise}, which can be seen as the LPV extension of~\cite[Sec.~V.A]{dePersisTesi2020}.
-Hence, compared to~\cite{MillerSznaier2022, verhoek2024decoupling} the disturbance is not affecting the system dynamics.
-Moreover, the synthesis method we present does not consider a particular bound or statistical property on the noise itself, only a \emph{signal-to-noise ratio} (SNR) like condition with respect to the data-dictionary.
+In this section, we consider the situation where the measurements in $\dataset$ are noisy.
+Note that recently, data-driven LPV control methods have been proposed in the literature that can handle noisy data, e.g.,~\cite{MillerSznaier2022, verhoek2024decoupling}. {These methods, however, utilize a deterministic set-membership argument, which involves constructing a set that describes all the possible systems that could have generated the data, given a bound on the disturbance.
+With a similar argument, robust data-driven analysis and control formulations have been developed for LTI systems, see, e.g., the methods from~\cite{koch2020verifying, koch2021provably, vanWaarde2022_matrixS} for analysis and~\cite{berberich2022combining, berberich2020robust, vanwaarde2023quadratic} for controller design (note that these methods synthesize LTI controllers).
+These methods, however, are focused on handling process disturbances, which corresponds to an ARX setting in system identification.
+The method that we present in this section is focused on \emph{measurement noise}, corresponding to an \emph{output-error} (OE) setting in system identification, i.e., the noise does \emph{not} propagate through the system dynamics, contrary to~\cite{berberich2020robust, MillerSznaier2022, verhoek2024decoupling}.
+Note that in system identification, the OE setting is considered to be more realistic to real-world applications.
+Our considered setting} can be seen as the LPV extension of~\cite[Sec.~V.A]{dePersisTesi2020}.
+Moreover, in our setting, we do not consider a particular bound or statistical property on the noise itself, only a \emph{signal-to-noise ratio} (SNR)-like condition with respect to the data-dictionary, which is general enough to include a wide range of measurement noise settings.